 - First American university to partner with a non-white South African university

 - Small classes with South African students and professors

 - Prof. Rod Uphoff has directed the program in Cape Town since 2004

-- Unpaid internship opportunities for students wishing to gain additional experience before the program begins
+- Unpaid internship opportunities for students wishing to gain additional experience before the program

 This ABA-accredited summer study-abroad program in Cape Town, South Africa will consist of three two-credit courses in different areas of comparative law.